More About Adam

 Adam has a serious aversion to Billy Joel's music.
 He's got nothing against him personally and respects his talent.
 It's a weird biological thing the way the sound of Joel's voice hits Adam's ear.
 (Sorry Billy Joel fans!)

-Bruce Springsteen wasn't a favorite of Adam's growing up but now he is a huge fan and is grateful to have finally seen the light!
+Bruce Springsteen wasn't a favorite of Adam's growing up but now he is a huge fan and is grateful to have been "blinded by the light!"

 Adam wore out Jimi Hendrix's Electric Ladyland in high school trying to figure out what the hell he was doing to sound so sweet.
-He's still trying but getting closer.
+He's still trying, and getting closer.